Skip to content

 Will it help with forehead wrinkles?

-It can soften heaviness and improve some forehead creasing, but it does not replace botulinum toxin for dynamic wrinkles.
+It can soften heaviness and improve some forehead creasing, but it does not replace Botox for dynamic wrinkles.
 Many patients combine a brow lift with injectables or blepharoplasty for a more complete upper-face rejuvenation.

 Performed by Dr. Ruben Castro in Newport Beach, California